Shivamrai15/Jabber/README.md

 Jabber is a cool chat app made with Next.js 14 and styled using Tailwind CSS.
-It stores stuff like images and documents in an Upstash Redis database and Edge Store.
-Plus, it uses Pusher for quick chatting and notifications.
-Check out its main features listed below!
+It uses an Upstash Redis database and an Edge Store to store files like documents and photos.
+Plus, it uses Pusher for instant messaging and alerts.
+Take a look at the key attributes stated below!